Ghazal 41, Verse 6

 SOUND EFFECTS: {26,7}

-Note for grammar fans: In English, we have both 'your thought' (located in your head) and 'the thought of you' (located in somebody else's head).
-In Urdu, however, teraa ;xayaal has to do duty for both.
-And the normal, 'least marked' usage is for 'your thought' to mean the thought of you, the thought that is located in somebody else's head.
+ABOUT KA/KE/KI and their possible multivalence of agency: In English, we have both 'your thought' (located in your head) and 'the thought of you' (located in somebody else's head).
+In Urdu, however, teraa ;xayaal usually has to do duty for both.
+And the normal, 'least marked' usage is for 'your thought' to mean 'the thought of you', the thought that is located in somebody else's head.
 This usage is not invariable, but it seems to be primary; the 'thought that's in your head' tends to be conveyed in a different, carefully marked way (see for example {116,9}).
 This kind of cross-linguistic difference in usage extends to related words like 'picture', 'image', 'sight', 'memory', etc., and is a common source of confusing, misleading, or just plain wrong translation.
-It's something to be alert for, when translating or when reading translations.
-Sometimes, of course, it's used with deliberate doubleness, by poets like Ghalib.
-For more examples and discussion of such usages, see {10,6} (with the interesting mirii ta((miir ), {11,5x}, {16,7x}, {19,1}; {75,5}, {157,7}, and {229,2}.
+This is something to be alert for, when translating or when reading translations.
+It's possible to find the same ambiguity in English, though not so commonly: consider 'His memory is unreliable' (as it exists in his own mind) versus 'His memory lingers on' (in the minds of others).

-In the present verse, the primary thing that I remained attentive to was surely 'the thought of you'.
-But it's also possible that I remained attentive to 'your thought/idea/fancy/whim' so that I could humor it in every way.
-For the inclusion of the idea of 'cruelties' in the first line opens up the clear possibility that what's being contrasted is not everyday life versus (the thought of) the beloved, but the 'cruelties' of everyday life versus those of (the thought of) the beloved.
-So perhaps in addition to the cruelties of everyday life, I also experienced the exquisite pain inflicted by your 'conceits' and 'fancies' and 'delusions'.
+In the present verse, the primary thing that the speaker remained attentive to was surely 'the thought of you'.
+But it's also possible that he remained attentive to 'your opinion/idea/fancy/whim' so that he could humor it in every way.
+For the inclusion of the idea of 'oppressions/cruelties' in the first line opens up the clear possibility that what's being contrasted is not everyday life versus the lover's thought of the beloved, but the 'oppressions/cruelties' of everyday life versus those inflicted by anxiety over the thoughts in the head of the beloved herself.
+So perhaps in addition to the oppressions/cruelties of everyday life, the lover also experienced the exquisite pain inflicted by the beloved's 'conceits' and 'fancies' and 'delusions'.
+For more on rozgaar , see {20,7}.

-This is a characteristic verse of wordplay with sound effects (which characteristically the commentators ignore).
+This is a verse that offers not only wordplay but also terrific sound effects.
 Just look at-- or rather, listen to-- rahaa rahiin in the first line, juxtaposed with nahii;N rahaa in the second.
-They are not only complementary opposites in the semantic realm (although I rahaa rahiin , nevertheless I nahii;N rahaa ), but also wonderful permutations of each other to the ear and eye.
+They are not only complementary opposites in the semantic realm (although he rahaa rahiin , nevertheless he nahii;N rahaa ), but also wonderful permutations of each other to the ear and eye.

 In fact, without the wordplay, why should this verse have much appeal at all?
 It's a verse that demands to be recited slowly, so the long vowels can be savored.
 Chishti describes it as 'proverbial'; it is still used in conversation as an answer when one is reproached for neglect, as Vasmi Abidi has pointed out.